bvermersch/bvermersch.github.io/index.md

 ## My personal academic website
 Contact: benoit.vermersch (at) lpmmc.cnrs.fr

-I am an associate professor at the [university of Grenoble Alpes](https://www.univ-grenoble-alpes.fr), and member of the [LPMMC](https://lpmmc.cnrs.fr/)
+I am an associate professor at the [University of Grenoble Alpes](https://www.univ-grenoble-alpes.fr), and member of the [LPMMC](https://lpmmc.cnrs.fr/)

 [Research interests](#research)
 [Publications](#publications)